These box cake mix recipe hacks are ingenious.

 Making a wow-worthy dessert from box mix doesn’t always have to mean pulling a rabbit out of the hat, transforming it into something completely new and different and unexpected.
 Sometimes the trick is as simple as giving the cake a gussied-up interior and nice paint job.
 Take this carrot cake for example.
 Drab yellow cake mix is given new life with the addition of grated carrots, raisins, crushed pineapple, cinnamon, and walnut; and finger-lickin’-good brown sugar frosting creates a tasty base coat on which to add buttercream carrot decoys.
 Get the Easy Carrot Cake recipe.

 Pillsbury Moist Supreme Classic Yellow Cake Mix, $1.39 from Target

 A shortcut to carrot cake (among many other things).

 Two-for-one is the best kind of special.
 Especially, as is the case here, when it means that you get two favorite, iconic cakes together under the same roof.
 In an ingenious, how-did-I-not-think-of-this-first move, red velvet cake mix is used to create two spongy layers that will encase a center of rich, creamy cheesecake.
 Cream cheese frosting, chopped pecans, and red velvet crumble complete the look.
 Get the Red Velvet Cheesecake recipe.

-Betty Crocker Red Velvet Cake Mix, $1.49 at Target
+Betty Crocker Red Velvet Cake Mix, $1.69 from Target

 Ever turned this into cheesecake before?